Written by Rolli

 Rolli lives in Regina.

-Milan Pavlovic is an illustrator and graphic artist whose drawings, illustrations, paintings and comics have been published and exhibited internationally.
-He teaches at OCAD University and lives with his family in Toronto.
+Milan Pavlović is an illustrator and graphic artist whose drawings, illustrations, paintings and comics have been published and exhibited internationally.
+He teaches at OCAD University and Seneca College.
+He lives with his family in Toronto.

 "Fresh and original, this appealing account of friendship celebrates differences and community."
 Kirkus, STARRED REVIEW

 "Rolli has written a witty story . . .
 It's comical in its word play, likeable in its characters . . . and entertaining in its short stories."
 CanLit for Little Canadians